ioos/cloud-sandbox-sagemaker/README.md

 # Future Plans

+## Alter Means of AWS Credentials

+Move to a smoother and more secure means for providing credentials.

+See [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) and possibly the [GHA Docs](https://github.com/aws-actions/configure-aws-credentials)

 ## CI Testing of the Image

 Currently, the only action performed is to release and push a tag to ECR.
 It would be nice to have some tests in place that ensure that the produced container was valid and valuable.